-The largest revenue source for the School is the State of Florida (89%).
+The largest revenue source for the School is the State of Florida (84%).
 Revenues from State sources for current operations are primarily received through the Florida Education Finance Program (FEFP) funding formula.
 The FEFP formula utilizes student enrollment data to determine the funds available for the School.

-The largest concentration of expenses was for instruction related functions (45%) and the second largest concentration of expenses was for facilities acquisition and construction covering the educational facility leasing costs (17%) during the year.
+The largest concentration of expenses was for instruction related functions (49%) and facilities acquisition and construction covering the educational facility leasing costs (18%) during the year.